sarveshmore2004/BNY-hackathon/README.md

 ## Project Overview

-BIC Bank aims to automate the audit request process for financial statements using Machine Learning (ML) and Artificial Intelligence (AI).
+Bank aims to automate the audit request process for financial statements using Machine Learning (ML) and Artificial Intelligence (AI).
 The project focuses on:

 - Extracting data from bank statements.
 - Presenting the data in a user-friendly manner.